KajalJadhav/expression-evaluator/README.md

 ### Running Process
      Give - sh kajExpressionEvaluator.sh [Expression]
      Example - sh kajExpressionEvaluator.sh "1 + 2"

+### Release Notes for Version 0.3
+    1. Accepts Positive and Negative numbers.
+    2. Only Integer values should be given.
+    3. Accepts Multiple Operands and Operators.
+    4. Can have Operators such as :- "+ - * / ^"
+    5. Brackets are allowed.
+    6. Space is must between operands, operators and brackets.

+    Ex.
+"1 + ( 2 + 3 )" = 6
+        "1 + ( 2 * 3 ) + ( 6 - 2 )" = 11

 ### Release Notes for Version 0.2
     1. Accepts Positive and Negative numbers.